ozten/TLD.js/README.md

 Got a side project and need a *cheap*, **hawt name**? heavymetal.js or whatever is yours.

-Domain squaters will not be tolerated, to the best of the projects ability to limit or ban this behavior...
+Domain squatters will not be tolerated, to the best of the projects ability to limit or ban this behavior...

 # After Kickstarter
 Again, the governance committee would figure out how to make care and feeding of TLD.js sustainable